Eomm/blog-posts/posts/bonus-fastify-log-controller.md

-# Take Control of Fastify's Automatic Logs
+# Your health check is writing a million log lines a month

-## Every log line Fastify writes for you is now yours to customize
+## Take control of every log line Fastify writes for you

 A few days ago I reviewed a [Fastify pull request](https://github.com/fastify/fastify/pull/6928) that added a new route option, `requestLogLevel`.
-The motivation was one every backend developer recognizes: the health check endpoint is called every few seconds, and every single call produces two `info` log lines that nobody will ever read, and that you pay for.
+The motivation was one every backend developer recognizes: your orchestrator calls `/health` every 5 seconds, which is 17.280 requests a day, and Fastify logs two lines for each one.
+That is **more than 1.000.000 log lines a month**, and every single one of them says that everything is fine.
+You are storing them, indexing them, and paying for them.

 It is a real problem.
 But that pull request did not need to touch Fastify's core, because Fastify already ships two ways to solve it.
 The author had not spotted either one, and honestly that is fair: one of them is a plugin trick that is easy to forget, and the other is a fairly recent addition.

-So let's look at both.

 > **Note**
 > The `logController` option is available since **Fastify v5.10.0**, no alpha or release candidate needed.